THUYimingLi/THUYimingLi.github.io/_pages/about.md

 ---

 ## Biography
 I am currently a ~~second~~ third year Ph.D. student at Tsinghua University, China.
-I received my B.S. degree in Mathematics and Applied Mathematics from Ningbo University, China, in 2018. **My research mainly focus on the AI security**, including the **inference security** (mainly on adversarial learning and robust machine learning), **training security** (mainly on backdoor learning), and **data security** (mainly on data privacy).
+I received my B.S. degree in Mathematics and Applied Mathematics from Ningbo University, China, in 2018. **My research mainly focus on the AI security**, including

+  * Model Security of the Inference Process, mainly on the Adversarial Learning and Robust Machine lLearning
+  * Model Security of the Training Process, mainly on the Backdoor Learning
+  * Data Security, mainly on the Data Privacy

 [Github Repo about Backdoor Learning Resources](https://github.com/THUYimingLi/backdoor-learning-resources)